-- (a) to disobey lawful commands which are required to be obeyed at a time while the ship is at sea; - (b) to neglect any duty which is required to be discharged at a time while the ship is at sea; or - (c) to impede, at a time while the ship is at sea, the progress of a voyage or the navigation of the ship,
+- 122. (1) A person who, being a seafarer employed in a Cayman Islands ship, combines with other seafarers employed in that ship - (a) to disobey lawful commands which are required to be obeyed at a time while the ship is at sea; - (b) to neglect any duty which is required to be discharged at a time while the ship is at sea; or - (c) to impede, at a time while the ship is at sea, the progress of a voyage or the navigation of the ship, commits an offence.

-- (2) A person who commits an offence under subsection (1) is liable- - (a) on summary conviction, to a fine of ten thousand dollars; or - (b) on conviction on indictment, to a fine of fifteen thousand dollars and to imprisonment for two years. - (3) For the purposes of this section, a ship shall be treated as being at sea at any time when it is not securely moored in a safe berth.
+- (2) A person who commits an offence under subsection (1) is liable - (a) on summary conviction, to a fine of ten thousand dollars; or - (b) on conviction on indictment, to a fine of fifteen thousand dollars and to imprisonment for two years. - (3) For the purposes of this section, a ship shall be treated as being at sea at any time when it is not securely moored in a safe berth.